microbit-matt-hillsdon/keyosd/README.md

 - Compact visualization inspired by [KeyCastr](https://github.com/keycastr/keycastr)'s Svelte-mode
 - Draggable to move away from user interface elements as needed

+## Limitations

+### Mobile platforms

+KeyOSD relies on browser keyboard events (`keydown`/`keyup`) which are not consistently fired by virtual/on-screen keyboards on mobile devices.
+This means you may not see key output when typing on phones or tablets in inputs or contenteditable elements.

+### Keyboard layout support

+Browser key events expose a key `code` in terms of a US ASCII QWERTY keyboard and a `key` property that exposes the resulting character.

+Generally it's preferable to use `key`.
+But this presents a challenge with shortcuts like Option+C for which the key is `ç` but you might reasonably expect to see ⌥C.

+So, for normal typing we use `key`.
+When modifiers are used, we use `code` then map it to the corresponding key using [KeyboardLayoutMap](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardLayoutMap) when available, otherwise a QWERTY-specific default mapping.

+There might be a better compromise position here and feedback is welcome from users with international or non-QWERTY layouts.

 ## Usage

 ### Bookmarklet